-I looked over the short cinder-block wall built on the edge of the roof.
-On the street, three men pulled masks over their faces.
-Two of them faced the street as the third cut through our cast-iron gate with a battery operated Saws-All.
+I stood and looked over the short cinder-block wall that ringed the top of our roof.
+Three men wearing ski masks stood on the sidewalk.
+Two of them faced the street.
+The third was cutting through our cast-iron gate with a battery-operated Saws-All.

-Our fire escape was a wrought iron ladder running down the side of the house.
-Near the bottom of the ladder a back gate allowed access to the alley.
+The fire escape was a wrought iron ladder running down the side of the house.
+At the bottom of the ladder a small wooden gate allowed access to the alley.

 Raven threw a leg over the wall and started climbing down.

-I waited for her to get far enough below me that I wouldn’t stomp on her hands.
-“You missed something,” I said.
+I waited for her to get far enough below me that I wouldn’t stomp on her fingers then followed her down.

-“Perfect," Raven said from the ground.
+Raven cracked a smile.
 “I love road trips.”

 >>>Jump to Part 2: Tables and Chairs, Ravens and Beans<<<